This page tells you about the biological therapy drug bevacizumab (Avastin) and its possible side effects. There are sections about

 - Difficulty speaking

-- A reaction to bevacizumab during infusion affects around 5 in every 100 people (5%), causing chills, a high temperature (fever) and possibly an itchy rash, feeling sick, breathlessness, wheezing, a headache, flushes and faintness
+- A reaction to bevacizumab while having the drip affects around 5 in every 100 people (5%).
+Let your nurse know if you have chills, a high temperature (fever) and possibly an itchy rash.
+Also tell them if you feel sick or have breathlessness, wheezing, a headache, flushes and faintness

 - Protein in the urine – your nurse will test your urine regularly.
 If you have protein in your urine you will need to have a 24 hour urine collection to check your kidneys are working normally